 Bozeman Creek Family Health is an independent, privately-owned Family Medicine clinic founded in 2005 and located in downtown Bozeman, Montana.
-BCFH has 5 board-certified Family Physicians.
+BCFH has 4 board-certified Family Physicians and 2 nurse practitioners.
 BCFH prioritizes patient-centered care and values the diversity of views and lifestyles of all patients.

 A full range of Family Medicine services is available through the clinic, including treatment of acute concerns, well and sick child visits, vaccinations, prenatal obstetric care, wellness exams for all adults, mental health care and sports medicine.
 We are equipped to perform dermatological, gynecological procedures and vasectomies.

 Please visit our website www.bozemancreekfamilyhealth.com to learn more about our clinic, providers and staff.

 Bozeman is the gem of Big Sky Country, bustling with activities for all seasons.
 Winter brings powder to the peaks at Bridger Bowl Ski Area and nearby Big Sky Ski Resort, while the spring brings high waters and thrilling rafting on the Gallatin River.
 Summer is splendid for backpacking the Gallatin Divide, and fall colors bring nearby Yellowstone Park to life as the wildlife come out to mate.
 The city's cultural scene thrives with annual events like the American Indian Pow Wow and the rodeo.

 Bozeman has a population of approximately 37,000 people, making it the fourth largest city in Montana.
 It is a very active community surrounded by mountains with an abundance of recreational activities, including skiing, mountain biking, kayaking, fishing, and hiking.
 Bozeman is also home to Montana State University.